Check out the weekly

 audience and addresses the question of how best to teach and

-people who suffered with dull math teachers and curricula.
+suffered with dull math teachers and curricula.

 Rediscovering Mathematics is an eclectic collection of mathematical topics and puzzles aimed at talented youngsters and inquisitive adults who want to expand their view of mathematics.
 By focusing on problem solving, and discouraging rote memorization, the book shows how to learn and teach mathematics through investigation, experimentation, and discovery.
 Rediscovering Mathematics is also an excellent text for training math teachers at all levels.